Disposal of unwanted medicines

 Community pharmacy owners are obliged to accept back unwanted medicines from patients.

-The regional NHS England team will make arrangements for a waste contractor to collect the medicines from pharmacies at regular intervals.
+The local NHS contract management team will make arrangements for a waste contractor to collect the medicines from pharmacies at regular intervals.

-The pharmacy owner must, if required by the regional NHS England team or the waste contractor, sort them into solids (including ampoules and vials), liquids and aerosols; the waste contractor will be able to advise on whether this is necessary.
+The pharmacy owner must, if required by the local NHS contract management team or the waste contractor, sort them into solids (including ampoules and vials), liquids and aerosols; the waste contractor will be able to advise on whether this is necessary.
 Additional segregation is also required under the Hazardous Waste Regulations.

 Click on a heading below for more information